 Helmet and Goggles

-Skiing is an extreme sport, which is why it’s important to always have the proper safety gear.
+Skiing is an extreme sport, which is why proper safety gear is an essential part of everything you need to ski.
 You need to wear a sturdy helmet and goggles every time you hit the slopes.
 Even experienced skiers should wear a helmet when soaring down steep hills at high speeds.
 However, it’s particularly important for newbies to protect their heads, as the chance of falling is much higher when you’re first learning how to ski.
 Plus, a quality ski helmet will help keep your head and the rest of your body warm while you’re out in the snow and cold.

 Goggles are another essential piece of safety gear for skiers.
 The sun can create a harsh, blinding glare as it bounces off packed snow and ice.
 You’re likely to experience a lot of snow during your trip, either falling from the sky or spraying up from your skis.
 This snow and ice can impede your vision if you aren’t wearing goggles.
 Make sure you have a high-quality pair of goggles that fit well with your helmet.